Advice for the general public

 Preparing your business for Brexit

-The Government intends the United Kingdom to leave the European Union (EU) on 31 October 2019.
+The United Kingdom has left the European Union (EU).
 Leaving the EU means your business or organisation may need to prepare for change.

 - Government advice